vectordotdev/vector/website/docs/setup/guides/scripting.md

 import Alert from '@site/src/components/Alert';
 import CodeHeader from '@site/src/components/CodeHeader';

-When it happens that the built-in [transforms][docs.reference.transforms] are not expressive enough for you needs, it is possible to define your own transformation logic using Vector's scripted transforms.
+When Vector's built-in [transforms][docs.reference.transforms] are not expressive enough for you needs, it is possible to define your own transformation logic using scripted transforms.

 Currently there are two supported scripted transforms, [`lua`][docs.reference.transforms.lua] and [`javascript`][docs.reference.transforms.lua].
 For most use cases they can be used interchangeably, so one